KayinCheung/Gemini-Sandbox-Market-Make/README.md

  6) Once timer reaches 5 seconds, cancel all open orders.
 Go back to step 1.

-## Adjustable variables
+## Suggestions to customize algorithm

 - The market making bid/ask can be offset by 0.5% (or any % number) for higher margin/probability and lower trade frequency
 - Amount of order book volume to accumulate can be increased.
-- Volume of crypto to market make can be adjusted using live order book data (Currently set at 0.1 Eth)
+- Volume of crypto to market make can be adjusted using live order book data (Currently set at 0.1 Eth).
+- The algorithm can pull orderbook data from multiple exchanges, not just Gemini's live site.